GUSAR1T0/HTAT/README.md

 ~/HTAT> java -jar [VM arguments] Boronia/build/libs/Boronia-[VERSION].jar [application arguments]
 ```

-VM arguments are paths to properties file, logging level for application, path for logging.
-Application arguments are help menu and classpath to test case or suite.

 *Notice*: full information about arguments is described into Boronia/README.md file.

 ## License